Michael Munnelly

 Michael Joseph Munnelly GC (17 April 1941 – 24 December 1964) was posthumously awarded the George Cross for his gallantry on 24 December 1964 in Regent's Park, London.
+Munnelly was born in Sligo town, Ireland and moved to London aged 15 to live with his mother in Herne Hill.
+He spent his holidays with his grandmother in St Brigid's Place, Sligo town.

 Life and work

 Born in 1941, Munnelly was a journalist for The People newspaper.